yongquan-qu/SLAMS/README.md

 # SLAMS: Score-based Latent Assimilation in Multimodal Setting

-We recast data assimilation in multimodal setting using deep generative framework.
-In particular, we implement __latent score-based diffusion model__, extending previous work by Rozet, F., & Louppe, G. [[code](https://github.com/francois-rozet/sda), [paper](https://arxiv.org/abs/2306.10574)], where we further project the heterogeneous states and observations into a __unified latent space__ where the forward and reverse conditional diffusion processes take place.
-Through varying ablation study, given coarse, noisy, and sparse conditioning inputs, we find our method to be robust and physically consistent.
+We recast data assimilation in a multimodal setting using a deep generative framework.
+In particular, we implement a latent score-based diffusion model.
+We project heterogeneous states and observations into a unified latent space where the forward and reverse conditional diffusion processes take place.
+Through varying ablation studies, given coarse, noisy, and sparse conditioning inputs, we find our method to be robust and physically consistent.
+Part of this implementation builds upon components originally developed by Rozet, F., & Louppe, G. [[paper](https://arxiv.org/abs/2306.10574), [code](https://github.com/francois-rozet/sda)] under the MIT License, which we have adapted and extended to fit our research framework.

 Paper: https://arxiv.org/abs/2404.06665